 Cause4 Senior Management

-Ben joined Cause4 in May 2010 on our Entrepreneurship training programme and is now Head of Development.
+Ben joined Cause4 in May 2010 on our Entrepreneurship training programme and is now Head of Development and Operations.
 Prior to joining Cause4 Ben spent two years working in marketing, advising start-up firms on their social media strategies.

 Ben’s experience in the charity sector includes strategic development, leading and running fundraising campaigns, facilitating corporate approaches, writing bid proposals and developing online and social media strategies.
 At Cause4 Ben has developed specific expertise across arts, education, social enterprise and sport.